Capitol Hill neighborhood, Seattle

 Capitol Hill is one of the most vibrant and dynamic neighborhoods in Seattle — and easily one of the most recognizable.
 For Seattle, this is the neighborhood that never really sleeps.

-At the center of the neighborhood is Broadway, which acts as the main corridor for restaurants, bars, and day-to-day living.
-Running perpendicular to Broadway, the Pike/Pine corridor is where you'll find much of Capitol Hill's nightlife — clubs, music venues, and late-night spots that keep the neighborhood active well into the evening.
-From there, the neighborhood branches out into quieter residential streets, giving you a mix of energy and livability depending on where you land.
+Broadway is the main corridor, lined with restaurants, bars, and the rhythm of daily life.
+Running perpendicular, the Pike/Pine corridor is where much of the nightlife lives, clubs, music venues, and late night spots that keep the neighborhood active well into the evening.
+From there the neighborhood branches out into quieter residential streets, so the experience varies considerably depending on exactly where you land.

-You'll find everything from modern apartment buildings and newer townhomes to older brick buildings with character and boutique condos tucked into quieter pockets.
-It's one of the most walkable neighborhoods in Seattle, where daily life can easily happen without a car.
+You will find everything from modern apartment buildings and newer townhomes to older brick buildings with real character and boutique condos tucked into quieter pockets.
+It is one of the most walkable neighborhoods in Seattle, where daily life can easily happen without a car.
+Light rail runs through the neighborhood, making downtown, the airport, and with the East Link extension, the Eastside, all genuinely easy to reach.

 Did you know that both Macklemore and Sir Mix-A-Lot filmed music videos at Dick's Drive-In on Broadway?
-It's one of those small but iconic details that really captures Capitol Hill's connection to Seattle's music and culture.
+It's one of those small details that captures exactly what Capitol Hill is.
+Iconic and a little irreverent at the same time.

 Walkability and convenience.
 You can walk to just about everything — restaurants, coffee, groceries, fitness, and nightlife.
 Daily life here genuinely doesn't require a car.